BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/BENCHMARK_MIGRATION.md

 - You no longer need to compile Timely or Differential Dataflow dependencies
 - Faster build times for regular development
-- The `benches` directory in the main repo contains Hydro-specific benchmarks
+- Individual crates may contain their own benchmarks as needed
 - Refer to this deps repository only when needed for comparative analysis

 ## For CI/CD Team